pcmarts/Collab-Room-Telegram-App/docs/api/README.md

 #### `POST /api/onboarding`

-Creates a new user during the onboarding process.
+Creates a new user during the onboarding process or updates an existing user's profile.
+This endpoint serves dual purposes:
+1. For new users (determined by Telegram authentication), it creates a new user record
+2. For existing users, it updates their profile information

 **Request Body:**
 ```json